Documentation Index

 The Project Dashboard is like a control center for projects, making it easy for users to find and manage information quickly.
 It helps keep track of project progress, important dates, and any issues that come up.
 By keeping everything in one place and making it easy to spot problems early on, it helps projects run more smoothly.
 This document explains all the information within the Project Dashboard and walks through the process of how to customize the dashboard.

-Dashboard Name
+Dashboard Tile

 DescriptionScreenshots

 Users can also start creating Flow, Rule, Data Type, and Forms by clicking on the tiles on the surface dashboard.
+Users may access the Project Setting from this page, and may pick a Primary Entity to be visible on the page.

 Unit TestsThe Unit Tests Tile provides a comprehensive overview of all the unit tests available in the Designer folders.
 It follows the same structure as the Folder tree, making it easy to navigate.